prominence-eosc/docs/workflows.md

 ```
 Each of the individual jobs must have defined names as these are used in order to define the dependencies.

 It is important to note that the resources requirements for the individual jobs can be (and should be!) specified.
+This will mean that each step in a workflow will only use the resources it requires.

 ## Examples
 It is worthwhile to look at some simple examples in order to understand how to define workflows.

 ### Multiple steps
-Here we consider a workflow consisting of multiple steps, e.g.
+Here we consider a simple workflow consisting of multiple steps, e.g.

 ![Multi-step workflow](multi-step-workflow.png)